 “They are saying, in effect, that God may have spoken, but He mumbled, and we’re not really sure what He said.
 Saying that Scripture is not clear is just another way to undermine biblical authority,” MacArthur explains.

-MacArthur explores past and present assaults on truth in his new book The Truth War: Fighting for Certainty in an Age of Deception.
-We caught up with him for a special interview a couple months ago.
+MacArthur explores past and present assaults on truth in his book The Truth War: Fighting for Certainty in an Age of Deception.
+We caught up with him for a special interview.

 Hear No Truth, Speak No Truth, Follow No Truth

 “This is not an intellectual movement.
 This is not a movement that has discovered evidence that overturns inspiration, evidence that overturns inerrancy or authority.
 This is a movement born of people who do not want to accept the clarity of Scripture,” says MacArthur.

 This kind of thinking is very convenient, he explains.
 If God’s Word is not clear, then we’re not responsible to follow it.

 “It allows them not to take a position on homosexuality, premarital sex, or anything, besides ‘Let’s light some candles and incense, think good thoughts about Jesus, and give to the poor,’” he observes.